-Firstly, I want to talk about python dashboard.
-It’s always wonderful to see how we are able to make models and interpret them.
-But it is also important to note, recently there are number of concerns about how well we are able to make modifications to the existing model and maintain them.
-So, our model has to work dynamic and make prediction based on the available data.
-In recent years programmers used use VueJS or web-based languages for making dashboards, we now have most advanced packaged like Streamlit has made these process easier and more efficient.
-I am going to use some of the python packages like plotly to make interactive dashboard and make models that can make great predictions.

 Secondly, working with time series forecasting is a crucial part in my dissertation.
 I have number of different targets in my dissertation.
 I have been looking for ways to predict the number of suicides in upcoming years.
 My interest in time series and ML made me dive deep into sophisticated time series models like SARIMA and VAR to make models on the suicide data and forecast future suicides in different countries.
+Vector Auto Regressive Model is mostly used in finance and econometrics because they offer framework for achieving important modeling goals, including data description, Forecasting, Structural Inference, Policy Analysis.
+VAR Model is a workhouse time series multivariate model that relates current observations of a variable with past observations of itself and past observations of other variables in the system.

 Thirdly, we need a database server for data to be stored on the server.
 I will be using PSQL or MySQL servers for data storage and management.
 I want the data in my DB to be updated time to time and my model has to be updated based on the new data injected in each time.
 The reason

 for choosing these DB’s is the flexibility of usage and its syntax matching with Structured Query Language (SQL) minute differences.

-Fourthly,
+Firstly, I want to talk about python dashboard.
+It’s always wonderful to see how we are able to make models and interpret them.
+But it is also important to note, recently there are number of concerns about how well we are able to make modifications to the existing model and maintain them.
+So, our model has to work dynamic and make prediction based on the available data.
+In recent years programmers used use VueJS or web-based languages for making dashboards, we now have most advanced packaged like Streamlit has made these process easier and more efficient.
+I am going to use some of the python packages like plotly to make interactive dashboard and make models that can make great predictions.

+Firstly, I want to talk about python dashboard.
+It’s always wonderful to see how we are able to make models and interpret them.
+But it is also important to note, recently there are number of concerns about how well we are able to make modifications to the existing model and maintain them.
+So, our model has to work dynamic and make prediction based on the available data.
+In recent years programmers used use VueJS or web-based languages for making dashboards, we now have most advanced packaged like Streamlit has made these process easier and more efficient.
+I am going to use some of the python packages like plotly to make interactive dashboard and make models that can make great predictions.

 3.1 Data Preparation